EGI-Federation/documentation/content/en/users/data/management/datahub/file-management/_index.md

 ## POSIX Permissions

-Onedata allows you to control access to your data in a POSIX-like fashion for users, group and others in terms of read, write and executable permissions.
+DataHub allows you to control access to your data in a POSIX-like fashion for users, group and others in terms of read, write and executable permissions.

 An important nuance regarding file permissions is that all space members are